 Too bad for the local vendors, but at that time they are still setting up their boots

-Take your time and walk around or hire a guide to explain about the Mayan history and Chichen-Itza prosperous times.
+Take your time and walk around or hire a guide to explain the Mayan history and Chichen-Itza’s prosperous times.

-Don’t forget to get to the sacred cenote and look out for the beautiful bluebirds with a long tail shaped like a pendulum
+Don’t forget to get to the sacred cenote and look out for the beautiful bluebirds with a long tails shaped like a pendulum

 Consider at least 3 hours to visit the entire site.

 Head to the very touristy but worth visiting cenote Ik-kil- It’s a cave cenote with wild plants hanging from above and covering the rocky walls.
 A little over-crowded but a beautiful picture-worthy place.